Is alcohol affecting your sex life?

 Find out why too much alcohol can have negative effects for your sex-life

 Many people mistakenly believe that alcohol is an aphrodisiac.
-However, too much alcohol can actually have negative effects on your sex-life.
+However, too much alcohol can actually have negative effects on your sex-life.1

-For men, alcohol depresses the central nervous system which means it can make it difficult for some men to get, and keep, an erection.
-Drinking may also prevent or delay orgasm.
-Drinking heavily over an extended period can even turn a temporary condition into longer term impotence.
+For men, alcohol depresses the central nervous system which means it can make it difficult for some men to get, and keep, an erection.3 Drinking may also prevent or delay orgasm.4 Drinking heavily over an extended period can even turn a temporary condition into longer term impotence.5,6

-Like men, women may also find it more difficult to have an orgasm, or find they have orgasms that are less intense after drinking alcohol.
+Like men, women may also find it more difficult to have an orgasm, or find they have orgasms that are less intense after drinking alcohol.7

 If you choose to drink, the UK low risk drinking guidelines advise that it’s safest for both men and women to drink no more than 14 units a week, spread over three or more days with several drink-free days, and no bingeing.

-Since drinking alcohol reduces inhibitions and impairs judgment, it is a common factor leading to unprotected sex, which, in turn may result in unplanned pregnancy or sexually transmitted infection (STI).
+Since drinking alcohol reduces inhibitions and impairs judgement, it is a common factor leading to unprotected sex, which, in turn may result in unplanned pregnancy or a sexually transmitted infection (STI).8,9

-And while alcohol can have harmful effects for the drinker, there is growing evidence about the harm drinking can cause for other people too.
-Alcohol is linked to sexual assault - data from the Office for National Statistics show that in almost two out of five (38%) cases of rape or attempted rape, the victim reported the offender had been drinking.
+And while alcohol can have harmful effects for the drinker, there is growing evidence about the harm drinking can cause for other people too.10 Alcohol is linked to sexual assault - data from the Office for National Statistics show that in more than a third (39%) of rape cases or attempted rape, the victim reported the offender had been drinking.11

-Having sex with someone without their consent is always a crime – no matter what the circumstances are.
-And spiking someone’s drink – whether with additional alcohol or another substance – is a serious offence in its own right, carrying a maximum 10-year prison sentence.
+Having sex with someone without their consent is always a crime – no matter what the circumstances are.12 And spiking someone’s drink – whether with additional alcohol or another substance – is a serious offence in its own right, carrying a maximum 10-year prison sentence.13

-Being drunk makes you more vulnerable in general too, with statistics showing many accidents and injuries are linked to binge drinking.
+Being drunk makes you more vulnerable in general too, with statistics showing many accidents and injuries are linked to binge drinking.14

 If you want to stop alcohol affecting your sex life, a simple way to cut down is by having more drink-free days.
 Start by planning romantic nights that don't involve alcohol, and make sure you stick to the low risk drinking guidelines of not regularly drinking more than 14 units a week for men and women.